 Currently, our coastal ecosystem monitoring project (#WeAreCoastal) is hosted on FieldScope.
 During the Spring and Fall field seasons, teachers and students use random sampling techniques to collect data about species diversity, invasive species, type of substrate, and human impacts on their coastal shoreline.
 They also collect data about water temperature and salinity and weather conditions.

-Data are currently being collected by school groups from the 15 partner schools participating in the R&D program.
+Data are currently being collected by school groups from more than 15 partner schools participating in the R&D program.

 The project is based on the long-term ecosystem monitoring research of Dr Robert Gregory and his team at Ecological Sciences Section of Fisheries and Oceans Canada.
 Dr Gregory, his research team, and other scientists at Parks Canada have helped shape this experiential learning project.